Geometric structures of late points of a two-dimensional simple random walk: Introduction

-Now, we provide the motivation for a study of $\alpha$-late points.
-First, we want to estimate the correlation of a local time of unbounded points.
-As a first step, we estimate finite one in this paper.
-Second, we intend to observe an asymptotic behavior between special points in a random walk and in a Gaussian free field (GFF) by understanding a similarity.
+Here, we explain the motivation for studying $\alpha$-late points.
+We want to compare the asymptotic behavior of special points in a random walk and in the Gaussian free field (GFF) by understanding their similarity between the local time and the GFF.
 In fact, there are several known results concerning similarity.
-Eisenbaum et al. \cite{Eisen} showed a powerful equivalence law called the generalized second Ray-Knight theorem for a random walk and GFF.
+Eisenbaum et al. \cite{Eisen} showed a powerful equivalence law called the generalized second Ray-Knight theorem for a random walk and the GFF.
 Ding et al. \cite{Ding1,Ding2} showed a strong connection between the expected maximum of the GFF and the expected cover time.
-In addition, for $0<\alpha<1$, they used the set of $\alpha$-high points in the GFF in $\mathbb{Z}^2_n$ (sites where a GFF takes high values) and $\alpha$-favorite points in $\mathbb{Z}^2$ (sites where the local time is close to that of the most frequently visited site).
-For example, Dembo et al. \cite{Dembo2} and Brummelhuis and Hilhorst \cite{ho} estimated the number of pairs of $\alpha$-late points.
-Daviaud \cite{ol} estimated the $\alpha$-high points.
-We show the corresponding results for $\alpha$-favorite points in our forthcoming paper.
-There is the similarity between $\alpha$-late points, high points, and favorite points in these estimations.
+In addition, for $0<\alpha <1$, they used the set of $\alpha$-high points in the GFF in $\mathbb{Z}_n^2$ (sites where the GFF takes high values) and $\alpha$-favorite points in $\mathbb{Z}^2$ (sites where the local time is close to that of the most frequently visited site).
+Dembo et al. \cite{Dembo2} and Brummelhuis and Hilhorst \cite{ho} estimated the number of pairs of $\alpha$-late points, and Daviaud \cite{ol} estimated the $\alpha$-high points.
+We show the corresponding results for the $\alpha$-favorite points in our forthcoming paper.
+The similarity between $\alpha$-late points, high points, and favorite points are included in these estimations.
+In addition, we find that local times converge the GFF in long-time through the generalized second Ray-Knight theorem.
+We expect that the similarity helps us to understand the convergence.